 The annual application deadline for the Department Near Eastern Studies Graduate Program is December 15th.
-The Department of Near Eastern Studies considers applicants for Fall enrollment only.
-NES does not offer rolling admissions.
+The Department of Near Eastern Studies does not offer rolling admissions and considers applicants for Fall enrollment only.
 For most efficient application handling, all materials should be submitted by December 1.
 Complete applications are reviewed once annually.
 Late applications will not be considered once the file review begins.

 A complete admissions application to the Department of Near Eastern Studies for either the MA or the PhD program must include the following materials: